-The Counseling Center's Office of Career Planning and Placement assists students in formulating educational, career, and life planning goals.
-Individual and group counseling and testing are available to assist students in identifying interests, clarifying values, and understanding the decision-making process involved in the selection of a college major or a career field.
-A Career Resources Library is available to assist students in exploring educational, occupational, and employer information.
-Workshops are routinely offered to assist students with job hunting techniques, resume writing, and interviewing skills.
+Career counseling assists students in formulating educational, career, and life planning goals.
+Counseling and testing are available to assist students in identifying interests, clarifying values, and understanding the decision-making process in the selection of a college major or career field.
+A Career Resources Library is stocked with current educational, career, and occupational information.